Asad-Mahboob/Asad-Mahboob/README.md

 # 👋 Hey, I'm **Asad Mahboob**

+I am a Full-Stack Web Developer with a strong foundation in building scalable and efficient web applications.
+My expertise lies in frontend and backend development, working with modern frameworks, databases, and performance-driven architectures.

-I am a **Full-Stack Developer** with expertise in **MERN (MongoDB, Express, React, Node.js), SQL, and Next.js**, along with backend development using **Django**.
-Currently, I am expanding my skills in **Data Structures & Algorithms (DSA), Flutter, and Rust**, with plans to explore **AI/ML and system architecture** to build scalable, high-performance applications.
+Currently, I am expanding my skills in Data Structures & Algorithms (DSA), exploring AI/ML, and deepening my understanding of software architecture to enhance my ability to build robust and high-performance systems.

-My focus is on **efficiency, scalability, and problem-solving**, continuously improving my expertise in modern technologies to develop impactful solutions.
+I am passionate about problem-solving, writing clean and maintainable code, and continuously learning new technologies to stay ahead in the evolving world of web development.

 ---